josh0xA/threadfire/README.md

 # ThreadBoat
-Program uses Thread Hijacking to Inject Native Shellcode into a Standard Win32 Application
+Program uses Thread Hijacking to Inject Native Shellcode into a Standard Win32 Application.

 ## About
-I developed this small project to continue my experiences of different code injection methods.
+I developed this small project to continue my experiences of different code injection methods and to allow RedTeam security professionals to utilize this method as a unique way to perform software penetration testing.
 With Thread hijacking, it allows the hijacker.exe program to susepend a thread within the target.exe program allowing us to write shellcode to that target thread, and later be executed (via; WriteProcessMemory(), SetThreadContext(), ResumeThread(), CreateThread()).

 ### Example GIF (Credits To Endgame)